AminMez/Fitness-App/README.md

-Click in project folder to view the full project
+Click in `project_r3k3b` folder to view the full project